ryneeverett/cartridge-downloads/README.md

 # Features

-- Adds download fields to the `Product` admin, which are available upon order completion.
+- Adds download fields to the `Product` admin.
-- Adds download fields to the `Form` admin, which are available upon form completion.
+- Adds download fields to the `Form` admin.
+- Download files are available upon order/form completion and if there is a confirmation email a link is added to the files.

 ## Download Only Variations *(optional)*